seahomebatumi-ai/crypto-auto/ANALYST-INSTRUCTIONS.md

 the one thing the deviation itself proves false.
 Where a clause survives a move, the audit surface must record WHY it still holds, not only that it is the same text.

-**Revision 2026-09-01-d finishes that repair and closes the rule the two-source clause was standing in for.** `-a` moved the fifteen-minute ceiling off the LEVELS; it left the same ceiling on the STATUS, where on 01.09 it demoted a correct trade with no new measurement behind the demotion and took the whole `ЛУЧШИЕ СДЕЛКИ СЕЙЧАС` section with it. **A ceiling moved to a smaller object is not a repair, it is the same rule costing less per occurrence** — and it occurred on every thorough run, so it cost more. `-d` removes the second clock entirely: one freeze, one price, one moment, printed with the claim it anchors, and the reader who holds the current number does the comparison the engine cannot (map inv.
-57).
-The two-source rule leaves in the same revision and for the same reason: it was written for outside-list coins that had no feed, the payload has carried the whole perpetual book since 01.09, and a rule that outlives its own scarcity begins refusing what it was written to enable — on 01.09 it refused two fully argued candidates whose prices were in the file the run already had open.
+**Revision 2026-09-01-d finishes that repair**, and both halves are argued where they live — the second clock in §5, the two-source rule in §3B. **A ceiling moved to a smaller object is not a repair, it is the same rule costing less per occurrence**, and a rule that outlives its own scarcity begins refusing what it was written to enable.

 **Revision 2026-09-02-b closes four failures of the run of 02.09, and all four share one
-mechanism: a rule that named an object without naming how to compute it.** «A settled DATE» named no test, so the run tested it by judgement and protected two aggregator dates.
-«The MD5 of the §6 + §6a text» named no span, so the run hashed the whole file and marked eight lanes stale with one revision. «Reported in the same answer» named no artifact to check against, so four closures were archived in silence.
-Each clause was read correctly and obeyed in good faith, and each produced the outcome it was written to prevent — which is the same shape Deviation 2 records above, arriving now not through a change of environment but through a change of reader. **A specification is executed by someone who was not in the room when it was written**, and every clause that resolves only in the room is a clause that will resolve differently outside it.
+mechanism: a rule that named an object without naming how to compute it.** The remedy is deliberately dull — name the field (`dclass`), name the command, name the artifact the check compares — and **nothing in it is a new rule**: all four already existed here and were already correct.
+What arrives is the means to obey them without deciding anything in the moment before publication, which §7's opening paragraph identifies as the least reliable minute this engine has. **A specification is executed by someone who was not in the room when it was written**, and a clause that resolves only in the room will resolve differently outside it.

-The remedy in all four cases is the same and is deliberately dull: name the field (`dclass`), name the command (`sed -n '/^## 6\./,/^## 7\./p'`), name the artifact the check compares (the diff of `items`, the state file, the horizon store). **Nothing here is a new rule** — every one of the four already existed in this file and was already correct.
-What arrives is the means to obey them without deciding anything in the moment before publication, which §7's opening paragraph identifies as the least reliable minute this engine has.
+**Revision 2026-09-02-c is the same mechanism applied to what the run SAYS and to where its facts come from.** Three repairs make an output a function of an artifact rather than of recall — `# ПОЗИЦИИ` from `owner.json`, `ЗАКРЫТО` from the diff of `items`, `oi_prev` from the previous run — because on 02.09 the engine analysed the owner's only holding, closed two carried items and read positioning on both published setups, and the Boss saw none of the three.
+Three more repair the SOURCE side: a class table that separates an asset-specific event from a calendar print mechanically, the token contract admitted as the protocol's own publication, and a refusing host put on a next-attempt date instead of a search per run forever.
+The last, `sec6_md5` written only by the read that produced it, is the one that matters most and is invisible: a migration that meant to strengthen the staleness control disarmed it on four lanes, and nothing anywhere would have reported that.

 **One finding of the same audit is deliberately NOT repaired here, because it is not this file's.** The run executed from a harness worktree branch rather than from `main`, which